adorsys/XS2A-Sandbox/docs/running-modelbank.md

 > make
 ```

-After building services you can run XS2ASandbox with a simple docker command:
+After building services you can run ModelBank with a simple docker command:

 ```sh
 > docker-compose up